Blazemeter/taurus/site/dat/docs/Locust.md

 # Locust.io Executor
-[Locust.io](http://locust.io/) is python-based load generating tool where you have full freedom of programming test scenario in Python language.
+[Locust.io](http://locust.io/) is Python-based load generating tool where you have full freedom of programming test scenario in Python language.
 It uses resource-efficient coroutine approach.

 Locust package is not installed automatically by Taurus, please install it manually: `pip install locust`